A tax form all employees should receive from their employers

 Learn more: Who can I claim as a dependent?

 Box 11 reports how much income was distributed to you from an employer’s nonqualified deferred compensation plan or 457(b) plan.
-The purpose of this box is for the Social Security Administration (SSA) to determine if some or all of your income (as listed in boxes 1, 3, or 5) was earned in a previous year.
+The purpose of this box is for the Social Security Administration (SSA) to determine if some or all of your income (as listed in boxes 1, 3, and 5) was earned in a previous year.

 Box 12 lists any compensation you received from your employer in the form of benefits like a 401(k) plan, Roth 401(k), or health insurance benefits paid by your employer.
 Each type of compensation has a code, which is entered in front of the number.
 Note that this code is unrelated to the exact box — 12a, 12b, 12c, or 12d.
 Those boxes are merely for easier reading of the form.